There is a lot of misinformation being spread about Nigerian food, here are some fallacies that I have come across recently:

 Regarding chicken in Europe, Nigerians love to buy ‘boilers’ from Halal butchers because they are tough and don’t disintegrate in our soups.
 Bad news; these scrawny birds are retired layers, they have lived in cages, been fed calcium supplements for eggshell development, fertility enhancing hormones for unnatural egg production and antibiotics and other meds to stop them dying from their terrible cage conditions.
 Healthy boilers can be found, just ask any good butcher to source them for you.
 Request a rooster just to be doubly sure.

 Finally, in the USA, there are problems with beef as well as chicken.
-The simple fix is to eat organic.
-America is unique in that it is a modern western country but money can overtly buy legislation that acts against the best interests of the populace.
+The simple fix is to eat organic pasture raised.(Grass fed and Grass finished for beef) America is unique in that it is a modern western country but money can overtly buy legislation that acts against the best interests of the populace.
 President Obama, in 2016, signed into law, The DARK act.
 This legislation, so named because it “Denies Americans the Right to Know” means Nigerians in America need to pay serious attention to what you eat because your food providers can legally sell you anything without telling you what you’re eating.

 Rice is healthier than swallow.
 Nope!
 Any source of starch is pretty much the same from a macro-nutrition point of view.
 This applies only to